cta-observatory/flexIRF/README.md

 It also uses CFITSIO library ("libcfitsio3" "libcfitsio3-dev" packages on ubuntu machines) and swig, although with no python working wrapper yet.

-ROOT is currently also used for some executables, but will be removed in the close future.
+ROOT is currently an optional library used by some executables, but will be removed in the future.

 Installation
 --------------

-Note this repository is currently only tested properly in linux machines.

 Build git version using: